daianeuk/web-scrapping-bs4/README.md

 # web-scrapping-bs4
-WebScrapping project using BeatifulSoup for extract data from wikipedia Olympucs's page.
+WebScrapping project using BeatifulSoup for extract data from wikipedia Olympics's page.